Saving & investing for a child

 A beneficiary can be any age.

 Must be younger than 18.
-For children aged 13 to 17, a parent/guardian with an existing Fidelity account may open this account on their behalf.
-Child must have the last four digits of their Social Security number, plus one form of ID.
-At age 18, account will be transitioned to a retail brokerage account for free.
+For ages 13 to 17.
+A parent/guardian must open the Youth Account on their teen's behalf and must have an existing Fidelity account or open one at the same time.
+Last 4 digits of SSN plus a form of ID for the teen are required.
+At age 18, the teen will be prompted to convert the Youth Account to a standard brokerage account (at no cost).
 Must be under the age of 18 and must have employment compensation (e.g., babysitting, mowing lawns, shoveling snow, or W-2 income).

 Contribution & gifting limits